Top 10 best places to visit in Tibet

 Ganden Monastery

-Ganden Monastery, one of the "great three" Gelug university monasteries of Tibet, holds a pivotal place in Tibetan Buddhism.
-Founded in 1409 by Tsongkhapa, the founder of the Gelug order, the monastery is situated on Wangbur Mountain, at an altitude of 4,300 meters (about 14,107 feet), overlooking the stunning Kyi-chu Valley.
+Ganden Monastery is one of the "great three" Gelug university monasteries of Tibet, along with Sera and Drepung Monasteries.
+Founded by Tsongkhapa in 1409, who was also the founder of the Gelug school of Tibetan Buddhism, Ganden is situated approximately 50 kilometers east of Lhasa, at an altitude of 4,300 meters (about 14,107 feet), making it the highest of the three university monasteries.

 Rongbuk Monastery

-Rongbuk Monastery holds a unique distinction as the highest monastery in the world, sitting at an elevation of about 5,000 meters (16,400 feet) near the base of the north face of Mount Everest.
-Established in 1902, this Buddhist monastery in the Himalayas of Tibet is a site of great spiritual significance and a popular waypoint for climbers and trekkers heading to Everest's North Base Camp.
+Rongbuk Monastery holds the distinction of being the highest monastery in the world, situated at an elevation of about 5,000 meters (16,400 feet) near the base of the north side of Mount Everest.
+Its unique location makes it an essential stop for climbers heading to the Everest Base Camp from the Tibetan side and offers some of the most spectacular views of Mount Everest available.

 Yungbulakang Palace